nyxssmith/LamplighterGame/README.md

  - escort (must do mission with also a random person in party who doesnt fight)

  if light road isnt an objective (90% chance it is) then the road starts pre-lit

+ end of mission = in tavern
+ each tavern sells 3 random items and has 2 random recruits who can join go up to item of member to recruit or buy

+ go up to sqaudmember to push key:
+ 1. swap/give/take primary
+ 2. swap/give/take artifact
+ 3. part ways